lbryio/lbry.tech/content/overview/index.md

 That's a fancy sentence, so here's a plainer one: we just thought it'd be really damn cool if there was a system that stored as much of the world's information as possible, but was owned and controlled by no one.

-<sup>1</sup> In the information theoric sense, i.e. any data.
+<sup>1</sup> In the information-theoretic sense, i.e. any data.
 LBRY facilitates distribution of all data, whether it be a video or a spreadsheet.

 <sup>2</sup> Accessible anywhere in the world on any internet-connected device.